Kiki Kouyaté: Metz

 On 25 August 2020, Kouyaté signed a contract with Metz until 2024.

 Montpellier

 On 20 January 2023, Kouyaté joined Ligue 1 side Montpellier.
 The transfer fee of the deal was reported to be €6 million.

 Antwerp

 On 12 August 2025, Kouyaté signed for Belgian club Antwerp.

 International career

 Kouyaté was part of the Malian squad that reached the 2015 FIFA U-20 World Cup semi-final.

 Kouyaté received his first senior call-up in September 2017 for World Cup qualification matches against Morocco.
 He made his debut for Mali on 26 March 2019 in a friendly against Senegal.
 Kouyaté was included in the Mali squad for the 2019 Africa Cup of Nations.
 Mali won their group, but lost in the round of 16 to the Ivory Coast, and Kouyaté started their final group stage game against Angola.

+In December 2021, Kouyaté was named by head coach Mohamed Magassouba in Mali’s squad for the 2021 Africa Cup of Nations.
+On 2 January 2024, he was included in the list of twenty-seven Malian players selected by Éric Chelle to compete in the 2023 Africa Cup of Nations.

 On 30 July 2025, Kouyaté announced his retirement from the Mali national team.